NatWest Mortgage Calculator

-Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive independent financial advice before making a decision.
-It is also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.
+Note that mortgage plans are not right for everyone and it’s important that you fully consider your options and receive independent financial advice before making a decision.
+It’s also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.

 Remember that taking a mortgage is generally a long term option.
 However, there are many plans available that may fit your varying needs.

 A financial adviser can help you to choose the plan that is right for you.

 Use Some of Your Home's Value to Live Life Your Way

 Working out how much you can borrow from mortgage providers is not straight forward.
 It’s no longer a case of simply multiplying your salary by a certain number to arrive at the ‘magic number’.

 However, here’s a list of eight things that affect how much you can loan.

 - Credit Cards – If you use a credit card, it’s always best to settle it off in full each month

 - Personal Loans & Hire Purchase – The monthly dues you make will be subtracted from your income, in turn reducing the level of disposable income from which to make a mortgage dues.

 - Pension Payments – there’s no standard approach from mortgage lenders when looking at these.
 Some will view it in the same way as a loan – they will lessen the monthly income.